-The new group will have 35,000 employees, whereof 19,000 in Sweden, SEK 1,300 billion in assets under management, and a joint market value of about SEK 150 billion.
+The new group will have 35,000 employees, SEK 1, 300 billion in assets under management, and a joint market value of about SEK 150 billion.
 The merger will take place through a legal merger between FöreningsSparbanken and SEB as equal parties.
 The merger requires approval from the concerned authorities.